thuvasooriya/python3_labs/code_examples/readme.md

 # Test cases of using python and stuff

-orgainised in a notebook for easy access and understanding.
+Organized in a notebook for easy access and understanding.